Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 The course is designed for all professionals wishing to develop their understanding of educational assessment and its evaluation in their day to day working practice.
 It may be particularly useful to teachers, examiners and assessors, HE professionals, and those working for awarding organisations, professional institutions, and regulatory authorities.

-The deadline for applications for 2024 entry has now closed.
+The deadline for applications for 2025/2026 entry is 9 July 2025.

 More information